Request a Call

 What Is Data Management and Why Is It So Useful?

 The process of data management is related to the accumulation, organization, updating, storage, and retrieval of data.
 But don’t mix data governance and data management.
 These are different concepts, although they are related.
-Data governance consists of organizational structures, data owners, policies, rules, and processes, and terms for collecting, storing, using, and protecting data, while data management is the technical implementation of the management process.
+Data governance consists of organizational structures, data owners, policies, rules, processes, and terms for collecting, storing, using, and protecting data, while data management is the technical implementation of the management process.
 The first without the second is just documentation.

 The term “big data” can refer to both a huge and complex set of data and the methods used to process it.
 Big data has four main “V” characteristics: